simpx/simpy/docs/topical_guides/time_and_scheduling.rst

 time) into it, the first element in the queue will by definition always be the one with the smallest *t* and the next one to be processed.

-However, storing *(t, event)* tuples will not work if two event's are scheduled at the same time because events are not comparable.
+However, storing *(t, event)* tuples will not work if two events are scheduled at the same time because events are not comparable.
 To fix this, we also store a strictly increasing event ID with them: *(t, eid, event)*.
 That way, if two events get scheduled for the same time, the one scheduled first will always be